vcplusplus/frood/README.md

 Frood!
 ------

-Frood! is an iOS app for helping people find free food.
+Frood! is an iOS application that helps college students find free food on-campus.